Pigeon snaring: Tongan Pigeon Hunting Mounds

-In Tongan, pigeon snaring mounds are called sia heu lupe.
-The general shape of a pigeon snaring mound was described as “more or less circular platforms, 20-35 m wide and 0.6-5 m high, with a flat top.
+In Tongan, pigeon hunting platforms are called sia heu lupe.
+The appearance of these mounds in Tonga began in the twelfth century but their construction in association with pigeon hunting experienced a gradual decline.
+The general shape of these mounds was described as “more or less circular platforms, 20-35 m wide and 0.6-5 m high, with a flat top.
 The characteristic feature of the Tongan pigeon mound is a circular central pit, 5—7 m in diameter, which has stone-faced walls.
 Some pigeon mounds in addition have large stone-lined pits filled with large boulders.
 The function of these structures is unknown.”
-The central depression puzzles archaeologists because it is not described in William Mariner's account and no one knows how it was used to snare the pigeons.
+The central depression puzzles archaeologists because it is not described in William Mariner's account and no one knows how it was used to capture pigeons.
 There are also many mounds, especially in Ha’apai, that do not have the depression.

-While sia heu lupe can be found throughout Tonga, and even in American and West Samoa, the best studied are those in the Ha’apai Island Group, where many were constructed in the fifteenth and sixteenth centuries by the Mata’uvave line of chiefs.
+While sia heu lupe can be found throughout Tonga, the best studied are those in the Ha’apai Island Group, where many were constructed in the fifteenth and sixteenth centuries by the Mata’uvave line of chiefs.
 A 1990-1992 archaeological survey of northern Ha’apai by Simon Fraser University identified two on Nukunamo island, one on the northern tip of Foa Island, none on Lifuka Island, eight on U’oleva Island, one on Tatafa Island and none on ‘Uiha Island.
-One of these mounds, called Sialufotu on U’oleva island, is known as the personal mound the Mata’uvave and is the largest known sia heau lupe in Tonga.
+One of these mounds, called Sialufotu on U’oleva island, is known as the personal mound the Mata’uvave and is the largest known sia heu lupe in Tonga.

 The Simon Fraser study classified mounds into one of three types: mounds with central depression lacking stacked-stone retaining walls, complex mounds with stone retaining walls and access ramps, and flat-topped mounds.
 As pigeon mounds were created not only for the sport but to project status, the second type would exalt the highest status of the three as it required the highest investment of labour.

 The Simon Fraser study also found several characteristics of pigeon mounds.
 "First, they were situated in areas without a large, if any, human population and this would have facilitated an expansive cover of forest growth to which pigeons would be attracted… Second, the mounds were constructed in protected areas that, while within the proximity to the shore, tended toward the center line of the island upon which they were built… this pattern conforms to the expected flight path of a migrating pigeon flock as it might be pursued by hunters."